-1951.2. (a) Except as otherwise provided in Section 1951.4, if a lessee of real property breaches the lease and abandons the property before the end of the term or if his right to possession is terminated by the lessor because of a breach of the lease, the lease terminates and the lessor may recover from the lessee:

-(1) The unpaid rent which had been earned at the time of termination;

-(2) The worth at the time of judgment of the amount by which the unpaid rent for the balance of the term after termination exceeds the amount of rental loss that the lessee proves could have been or could be reasonably avoided; and

-(3) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would be likely to result therefrom.
+- Sec.
+2. Section 1951.2 is added to the Civil Code, to read: - 1951.2. (a) Except as otherwise provided in Section 1951.4, if a lessee of real property breaches the lease and abandons the property before the end of the term or if his right to possession is terminated by the lessor because of a breach of the lease, the lease terminates.
+Upon such termination, the lessor may recover from the lessee: - (1) The worth at the time of award of the unpaid rent which had been earned at the time of termination: - (2) The worth at the time of award of the amount by which the unpaid rent for the balance of the term after termination until the time of award exceeds the amount of such rental loss, that the lessee proves could have been reasonably avoided; - (3) The worth at the time of award of the amount by which the unpaid rent for the balance of the term after the time of award exceeds the amount of such rental loss that the lessee proves could be reasonably avoided; and - (4) Any other amount necessary to compensate the lessor for all the detriment proximately caused by the lessee's failure to perform his obligations under the lease or which in the ordinary course of things would likely to result therefrom. - (b) The worth at the time of award of the amounts referred to in paragraphs (1) and (2) of subdivision (a) is computed by allowing interest at such lawful rate as may be specified in the lease or, if no such rate is specified in the lease, at the legal rate.
+The worth at the time of award of the amount referred to in paragraph (3) of subdivision (a) is computed by discounting such amount to reflect prepayment.
+The rate of such discount is presumed to be equal to the discount rate of the Federal Reserve Bank of San Francisco at the time of award plus one percent.
+This presumption is a presumption affecting the burden of producing evidence.

-(b) Efforts by the lessor to mitigate the damages caused by the lessee's breach of the lease do not waive the lessor's right to recover damages under this section.
-Unless the parties otherwise agree, if the lessor relets the property after the lease terminates under this section, he is not accountable to the lessee for any rent received from the reletting; but such rent, less the reasonable expenses of reletting, shall be offset against any amount sought to be recovered under this section.

-(c) Nothing in this section affects the right of the lessor under a lease of real property to indemnification for liability arising prior to the termination of the lease for personal injuries or property damage where the lease provides for such indemnification.

-(d) Nothing in this section affects the right of the lessor under a lease of real property to equitable relief in any case where such relief is appropriate.
+- (c) Efforts by the lessor to mitigate the damages caused by the lessee's breach of the lesse do not waive the lessor's right to recover damages under this section. - (d) Nothing in this section affects the right of the lessor under a lease of real property to indemnification for liability arising prior to the termination of the lease for personal injuries or property damage where the lease provides for such indemnification. - (e) Nothing in this section affects the right of the lessor under a lease of real property to equitable relief in any case where such relief is appropriate.

 Comment.
 Section 1951.2 states the measure of damages where the lessee breaches the lease and abandons the property or when his right to possession is terminated by the lessor because of a breach of the lease.
-As used in this section, "rent" includes "bharges equivalent to rent."
+As used in this section, "rent" includes "charges equivalent to rent."
 See Section 1951.